createdbyadham/LiteDB/README.md

 - View table structures directly in the UI
 - Batch execute multiple statements in transaction mode
 - Securely connect using SSL

-### Important Note
-⚠️ **Run as Administrator**: The application requires administrator privileges to properly handle file paths and enable real-time updates.
-Right-click the application and select "Run as Administrator" when launching.

 ### Batch Operations & SQL Scripting